On this page:

 A chemist friend didn't think it would work because he frequently needs to use Avogadro's number (6.0221415x1023).
 I explained that since he probably doesn't need more than 4 or 5 significant digits, he can just scale it.
 You don't need 24 digits to represent it in fixed-point/scaled-integer any more than you do in floating-point!
 Just moving the decimal point over, you can fit 60221 in 16 bits, or, if it has to be signed, use 30111.
 The scale factor must be kept for when it's time for results output, but the burden is transferred to the programmer, freeing the processor to deliver better performance and reduced complexity.

-Keep in mind that the scale factor doesn't necessarily have to be evenly divisible 16, 10, 5, 2, or even an integer at all.
-See the situation with degrees and radians further down.
+Keep in mind that the scale factor in scaled-integer arithmetic does not necessarily have to be evenly divisible by 16, 10, 5, 2, or even an integer at all!
+(See the situation with degrees and radians further down.)
 Also, the six log and antilog tables can be used for any base, by scaling.
-In fixed-point, they work best in base 2; but from there, you get the natural (base e) log for example by multiplying the base-2 log by 7050/10171 (or just cranking that number into the scale factor).
+In scaled-integer, they work best in base 2; but from there, you get the natural (base e) log for example by multiplying the base-2 log by 7050/10171 (or just cranking that number into the scale factor).
 The table descriptions page gives supporting information.

 Of course you can make your standard single-precision cell to be more than 16 bits, like 20, 24, 32, etc.; but 16 works well for a lot of applications with 8-bit computers, and the tables provided here are for 16.